Postgraduate Fee Information

 Other costs

-Apart from tuition fees for your program and subjects, there are a number of costs associated with studying at University.
+Apart from tuition fees for your program and subjects, there are several costs associated with studying at university.
 Additional costs may include expenses like textbooks, parking, photocopying and printing, stationery, equipment and additional program related costs.
 Make sure you find out what additional expenses you are likely to have while studying at Western Sydney University.